akberkhan-time/fileManagerAndAVPlayer/README.md

-# fileManagerAndAVPlayer
+# FileManagerAndAVPlayer
-This is 3 in one android app with file manager with full simple and essential video and audio player facilities.
+This is 3 in one android app with file manager and all essential video and audio player facilities.